Hi – I’m Candace, and after battling infertility for 10 years, I finally became a mom to Victory in 2018!

 Infertility sucks, right?!
 Not only does it suck to watch everyone around you get pregnant (you’re happy for them, but sad for yourself) you also have to deal with people’s insensitive comments *insert side eye emoji here.
 My 10 year journey through infertility was filled with many highs and lows from a varicocelectomy surgery to a myomectory surgery to remove 13 fibroids.
 I tried everything to have a baby, even some things I am too embarrassed to admit!
 Between all of the surgeries, supplements, ovulation tests, pregnancy tests, and fertility treatments, I spent well over $100,000 for the chance to become a mom!

-We had experienced two failed Intrauterine Insemination (IUI’s) and a failed In Vitro fertilization (IVF) cycle.
+I experienced two failed Intrauterine Insemination (IUI’s) and a failed In Vitro fertilization (IVF) cycle.
 I had seen so many negative pregnancy tests during my journey that I literally started to believe that there was no such thing as a “second line.”
 Even after 10 years of marriage and still no baby, I refused to give up!
-In 2018, we welcomed our daughter, Victory, after a successful IVF cycle!
+In 2018, I gave birth to my daughter, Victory, after a successful IVF cycle!
 She is worth every shot, every tear, and every month of heartache I endured!